seenickcode/fluttercrashcourse-lessons/youtube/easy_dep_injection/README.md

 4. Bonus: why we need this.
 See talking points below.

-5. Bonus: Benefits of InheritedWidget
-   a.
-No need for external packages.
-   i.
-We want to avoid them if we can, as most are not well maintained, not production ready or require updates that can cause breaking changes.
-Security risk.
-They change popularity frequently. ii.
-Most solve simple problems without giving us enough benefit.
-Junior developers typically add them without thinking about implications.
-   b.
-Simple to implement.
-Customizeable (we can inject dependencies).

 ### Talking Points

 1. Dependency injection is a critical skill when testing Flutter apps.